Gordon Welchman: Legacy

 Gordon Welchman was the subject of a BBC documentary in 2015.
 The programme was entitled Bletchley Park: Code-breaking's Forgotten Genius and as The Codebreaker Who Hacked Hitler when broadcast on the Smithsonian Channel in the US.
-The documentary notes that traffic analysis is now known as "network analysis" and "metadata" analysis and gives as an example the location of Osama bin Laden by the use of network analysis.
+The documentary notes that traffic analysis now includes "network analysis" and "metadata" analysis, and gives as an example the locating of Osama bin Laden by the use of network theory.

 On 26 September 2016, a blue plaque was unveiled by his daughter, Susanna Griffiths, at St Mary's Church, Fishponds, in Bristol.
-Speaking at the event, the Director of GCHQ Robert Hannigan acknowledged the harsh treatment of Welchman and paid tribute to his "immense contribution" as a "giant of his era".
+Speaking at the event, the Director of GCHQ Robert Hannigan acknowledged the harsh treatment of Welchman, and paid tribute to his "immense contribution" as a "giant of his era".